 We set minimum target requirements to ensure the safe, efficient, and timely administration of vaccines whilst building robust capacity within local teams to develop an ongoing and sustainable immunisation program.
 This includes:

-Preventing workplace outbreaks and therefore staff shortages is critical to ensure that businesses can remain open and operational.
+Preventing workplace outbreaks and therefore staff shortages is critical to ensure that businesses can remain open and operational through future waves of COVID-19.
 Having COVID-safe practices, protocols and procedures in place is still extremely important.
-We can provide support in managing ongoing COVID-19 vaccinations, as well as the inevitable resurgence of the flu, with the provision of mobile workforce vaccination clinics.
+We can provide support in managing ongoing COVID-19 and influenza vaccinations with the provision of mobile workforce vaccination teams.

-As a leading provider of mobile vaccination clinics, we can help protect your staff with this season’s flu and/or COVID-19 vaccines.
+As a trusted provider of mobile vaccination clinics, we can help protect your staff with this season’s flu and/or COVID-19 vaccines.

 To formulate a plan that works for you, please complete this expression of interest form and a member of the team will be in touch shortly.